 Special revenue funds are used to account for the proceeds of specific revenue sources that are legally restricted to expenditures for specified purposes.
-The Village maintains one nonmajor special revenue fund, the Motor Fuel Tax Fund.
+The Village maintains two nonmajor special revenue funds, the Motor Fuel Tax Fund and the Community Days Fund.